systemd/mkosi/mkosi.md

   scope unit for the containers.
 This option should be used when mkosi is run by a service unit.

-`QemuBoot=`, `--qemu-boot=`

-: When used with the `qemu` verb, this option specifies how qemu should boot the image.
-Can be set to either `uefi` to do a UEFI boot or `linux` to do a qemu direct linux boot.

 `Netdev=`, `--netdev`

 : When used with the boot or qemu verbs, this option creates a virtual